xebialabs-community/xlr-bamboo-plugin/README.md

 1. Clone this git project to your local dev environment
 2. You will need to have Docker and Docker Compose installed.
 3. The XL-Release docker image uses the community trial license
-4. Open a terminal in the root of the xlr-variable-setter-plugin project and run the following gradle task
+4. Open a terminal in the root of the xlr-bamboo-plugin project and run the following gradle task

 ```bash
 ./gradlew clean integrationTest